U.S. tests nuclear power system to sustain astronauts on Mars

 “So Kilopower’s compact size and robustness allows us to deliver multiple units on a single lander to the surface that provides tens of kilowatts of power,” Jurczyk added.

-Testing on components of the system, dubbed KRUSTY, has been “greatly successful -- the models have predicted very well what has happened, and operations have gone smoothly,” said Dave Poston, chief reactor designer at the Los Alamos National Laboratory.
+Testing that has been completed on components of the system, dubbed KRUSTY, has been “greatly successful -- the models have predicted very well what has happened, and operations have gone smoothly,” said Dave Poston, chief reactor designer at the Los Alamos National Laboratory.

 Officials said a full-power test will be conducted near the middle or end of March, a bit later than originally planned.

-NASA’s prototype power system uses a uranium-235 reactor core roughly the size of a paper towel roll.

-President Donald Trump in December signed a directive intended to pave the way for a return to the moon, with an eye towards an eventual Mars mission.
+President Donald Trump in December signed a directive intended to pave the way for a return to the moon, with an eye toward an eventual mission to Mars.

-Lee Mason, NASA’s principal technologist for power and energy storage, said Mars has been the project’s main focus, noting that a human mission likely would require 40 to 50 kilowatts of power.

-The technology could power habitats and life-support systems, enable astronauts to mine resources, recharge rovers and run processing equipment to transform resources such as ice on the planet into oxygen, water and fuel.
-It could also potentially augment electrically powered spacecraft propulsion systems on missions to the outer planets.
+The new system could potentially supply the power human crews on the Martian surface would need to energize habitats and run processing equipment to transform resources such as ice on the planet into oxygen, water and fuel, NASA said.

+NASA’s prototype power system uses a uranium-235 reactor core described as roughly the size of a paper towel roll.

 Reporting by Will Dunham; Editing by Tom Brown